Theraneatic/MemoryKill/KillSwitch/README.md

 # This is the "safe" version of MemoryKill.
-To stop this version, press the X, Y, and Z keys.
+To stop this version, press the X, Y, and Z keys and hold them down.